marcomacro/MPC-II/Readme.md

 - how much is bought or sold

-- what were the earnings / losses
+- any calculation or tracking of earnings / losses

 ## How to run